aws-samples/automate-mlops-personalize-cdk-pipeline/README.md

 - `solutions` (can contain `campaigns`, `batchInferenceJobs` and `batchSegmentJobs`)
 - `recommenders`

 1. Customize the configuration file according to your specific requirements and include or exclude sections based on the Amazon Personalize artifacts you want to create.
+2. For the dataset import jobs in the datasets section, replace BUCKET_NAME with the appropriate values that you have noted in the previous Glue Job setup steps or any custom files that you have.
+3. Replace the roleArn with the role that you created before e.g., `personalize-role`
-For the dataset import jobs in the datasets section, replace BUCKET_NAME and IAM ROLE ARN with the appropriate values.
-Similarly, update the BUCKET_NAME and IAM ROLE ARN for the batch inference and batch segment jobs sections.
+4. Similarly, update the BUCKET_NAME and IAM ROLE ARN for the batch inference and batch segment jobs sections.
 You can also change the path to the actual dataset files present in the S3 buckets.
+5. If you have setup a Glue Job in previous step, add that detail in the input file as shown below

+         ```json
+        "preprocessing": {
+            "jobName": "personalize-mlops-glue-job",
+            "run": true
+          }
+          ```

 You can checkout sample parameters files for [retail](personalize/sample_configs/input_retail.json) and [media](personalize/sample_configs/input_media.json) use case.